Please Read How You Can Help Keep the Encyclopedia Free

 There has been much dispute over this ending.
 Some judge it a poetically effective closure as it stands, others believe that Lucretius would, had he lived, at least have completed it with a suitable moral.
 The former party maintains that Lucretius by this point in the poem is liable to leave readers to work out the moral for themselves.
 On this, however, see further §5 below.

-Epicurus founded his system in the early decades of the 3rd century BCE, and it became one of the most influential of the Hellenistic age.
+Epicurus founded his system in the late 4th and early 3rd century BCE, and it became one of the most influential of the Hellenistic age.
 Lucretius lived in Italy in a period when Epicureanism flourished there, especially in the area of the Bay of Naples, where a major Epicurean circle had formed around Philodemus.
-Philodemus' library was rediscovered during the 18th-century excavations of Herculaneum (recent claims to have found remains of a copy of Lucretius' poem among its badly damaged contents may be unduly optimistic).
+Philodemus' library was rediscovered during the 18th-century excavations of Herculaneum (recent claims to have found remains of Lucretius' poem among its badly damaged contents may be unduly optimistic).
 In addition, the main Epicurean school was still flourishing in Athens, despite the departure of most other schools from their metropolitan headquarters there, and it had other regional branches to which a Roman might equally well go for study.
 In any case, Epicureanism was by now one of the four leading philosophical systems that any aspiring philosophy student was expected to master.
 Romans who, against this background, became Epicureans included Cicero's friend Atticus, and Cassius, later an assassin of Caesar.
 It therefore becomes both easy and attractive to think of Lucretius' turn to Epicureanism as part of a trend among the Roman intelligentsia.
 Curiously, however, his poem shows few if any signs of contemporary philosophical or scientific engagement.
-We know a good deal about recent trends in the Epicurean school — for example, its sophisticated debates with the Stoics on scientific method and mathematics — yet we find little or no evidence in Lucretius' poem that he is aware of, let alone engaged in, these developments.
+We know a good deal about recent trends in the Epicurean school—for example, its sophisticated debates with the Stoics on scientific method and mathematics—yet we find little or no evidence in Lucretius' poem that he is aware of, let alone engaged in, these developments.
 And although he includes a number of critiques of anonymous opponents, none of these opponents can plausibly be identified with anyone who lived in the two centuries separating Epicurus' own lifetime from Lucretius', including adherents of the era's most prestigious school, the Stoa.
 It may, then, be more accurate to think of Lucretius as philosophically isolated, drawing his inspiration from Epicurus' own treasured writings, and for that reason adopting Epicurus' polemical targets as his own.

 This alternative fits well with the apparent facts about Lucretius' use of sources.
 So far as one can tell, the material on physics that he started from and reworked was all taken from the first fifteen books of Epicurus' 37-book magnum opus, On nature.
 Thanks to the accidental survival in Lucretius' book 4 of two alternative programmatic passages for the book, we can work out that what we call book 4 was initially planned to come directly after book 2, a sequence of topics which would have exactly reproduced Epicurus' own in On nature, and that it was only in a later phase that he reorganised his material so that our book 3 came to intervene.
 This gives good grounds for the guess that the relatively small number of other demonstrable departures from Epicurus' original sequence likewise represent the process by which, either while or after completing a first draft, Lucretius set about reorganising the poem's contents into the six-book structure we possess today.
 So far as one can tell, his rewriting of books 1–3 was complete, but that of books 4–6 was still under way at the time of his death.
 (This is all argued at length in Sedley 1998.)
 Among other signs of incompleteness, the latter three books are very long, and would probably have been cut down to something like the length of books 1–3 in the final revision.

 Because of the way he worked, there are grounds for confidence that, by and large, the central philosophical content of Lucretius' poem closely mirrors what he found in Epicurus.
 His departures from Epicurus are more in the matter of sequence than of doctrine or argument.
 This adherence to Epicurus' own text is further confirmed by the reverent tones in which Lucretius speaks of his master's writings: ‘I follow you, glory of the Greek race, as in your footprints I now plant my own, not so much out of any desire to compete with you as for love, for my wish is to imitate you … You are our father, the discoverer of reality.
-You pass to us your paternal precepts, and from your scrolls, glorious one, just as bees sip all they can find in the flowery glades, we likewise feed upon all of your golden words — golden, and ever deserving of perpetual life’ (3.3-13).
+You pass to us your paternal precepts, and from your scrolls, glorious one, just as bees sip all they can find in the flowery glades, we likewise feed upon all of your golden words—golden, and ever deserving of perpetual life’ (3.3–13).

 At 1.921–50 (lines which later recur in part as the proem to book 4) Lucretius' sets out his poetic manifesto, declaring the revolutionary novelty of his task.
 By this he means, no doubt, above all his task as the first poet of Epicureanism.
 Philosophical poetry had been pioneered by the early Greek writers Xenophanes, Parmenides and Empedocles, the last of whom Lucretius both reveres and imitates.
 But none before him had written poetry in defence of Epicureanism, or for that matter (and Lucretius may have this innovation in mind too) philosophical poetry in Latin.